opencollective/foundation-website/src/events/artists-resist-build-a-history-of-organizing-in-the-arts-with-a-focus-on-solidarity-economy-alternatives-and-artist-led-resistance.md

 ---
-title: "Artists Resist & Build: a history of organizing in the arts with a focus on Solidarity Economy alternatives and artist-led resistance"
+title: 'Artists Resist & Build: a history of organizing in the arts with a focus on Solidarity Economy alternatives and artist-led resistance'
 date: 2021-09-10T16:00:00.000Z
 endDate: 2021-09-10T17:00:00.000Z
 cohortOnly: false